adildon/consciousnessresearch.github.io/index.md

 ## Mission

-This archive aims to remain **durable, open, and searchable**, so seekers can discover insights on the path to mokṣa, even if other platforms change.
+This archive aims to remain **durable, open,** and **searchable**, so seekers can discover insights on the path to *mokṣa,* even if other platforms change.
 It is a living library, continuously growing as new talks and reflections are added.

 ---

 ## Credits

-- Primary author: **Dev Bhagavān (Ādyaśakti Svāmī)**
+- Primary author: **Dev Bhagavān (Priyānanda Svāmī)**
 - Repository management: **Dinindu Wijenayake**
 - Content shared freely in the spirit of **dharma**